Complete a winter property checklist to avoid costly bills over the coming months

 - Property Tips

-Prevention is better than cure - check your property before the cold weather hits
+Prevention is better than cure - carry out maintenance now before the problems start

 Try and avoid condensation in your property, by implementing some or all of the following tips: